Cheapest Car Insurance in Rhode Island for Good Drivers

 Although mature drivers pay less for car insurance than teens, older drivers start to see their rates go up as they enter their senior years.

-Best Cities for Cheap Car Insurance in Rhode Island
+Cheapest Cities for Car Insurance in Rhode Island

 ||Increase vs. Cheapest City

 The table above reflects the average annual cost of car insurance in Rhode Island’s largest cities and towns.

 Factors That Affect Car Insurance Premiums in Rhode Island

 Recap: Cheapest Auto Insurance Companies in Rhode Island

 The cheapest car insurance company in Rhode Island is State Farm

 , which charges an average of $65 per month

 for state-minimum coverage.
 In addition to being the cheapest auto insurer for Rhode Islanders overall, it is the cheapest option for a number of specific categories, such as full coverage and insurance for good drivers.